silverl/tmux/README.md

 - Requires `pbcopy` (built into macOS)
 - Test: `echo "test" | pbcopy && pbpaste`

-### Smooth scrolling not working
+### Jump scrolling not working

 - Enter copy mode first (Prefix, y)
-- Then use J/K to scroll
+- Then use J/K to jump 5 lines up/down

 ### Not hearing bells from background windows